iceychris/badgemagic-firmware/README.md

 Hardware details and information to build an open firmware for Bluetooth LED badges, compatible with [Badge Magic app](https://github.com/fossasia/badgemagic-android)

+## Modifications of this fork

+- Add a Docker-based workflow and `flash.sh` script to ease building and flashing the firmware

+    ```sh
+    bash flash.sh
+    ```

+- Default to `DEBUG=1` and `USBC_VERSION=1`

+- Increase the clock frequency to 80MHz

+- Simplify the bluetooth protocol and allow sending streaming full framebuffers over BLE while the device is on

 ## Installation

 Install [wchisp](https://github.com/ch32-rs/wchisp?tab=readme-ov-file#installing).